 Indicate what you think is the ethical basis for pausing or continuing the study in your response to the IRB.
-Pl's should re-evaluate whether the protocol is essential to the health and well-being of the participant in order to continue.
-If you state that as the PI, you believe that there is no increased potential risk from COVID-19 and the study should continue, IRB review will be required before continuing the study.
+PIs should re-evaluate whether the protocol is essential to the health and well-being of the participant to continue.
+If you state that as the PI, you believe that there is no increased potential or perceived risk from COVID-19 and the study should continue, IRB review is required before continuing the study.